NikitaDouglas/MyPortfolio/Week4.md

   - Follow an effective debugging process for web applications.
   - Explain the MVC pattern
   - Explain what Rack is.
-5. Explain the differenc ebwtween Class and Instance variables and methods, and explain when to use them with reference to web apps.
+5. Explain the difference between Class and Instance variables and methods, and explain when to use them with reference to web apps.

 #### Plans to achieve: